Adam Szmerling – Mental Health Social Worker & Psychoanalytic Psychotherapist

 - Clinical and Mental Health Member of the Psychotherapy and Counselling Federation of Australia (PACFA)

-But counselling, hypnotherapy & psychotherapy go far beyond qualifications…
+But counselling & psychotherapy go far beyond qualifications…

-You should only ever seek treatment from a qualified counsellor, hypnotherapist or psychotherapist.
+You should only ever seek treatment from a qualified counsellor or psychotherapist.
 But it’s important to remember that qualifications, alone, don’t make a great therapist.
 Experience, compassion, empathy, communication skills and open-mindedness are equally as — if not more — important.

 Only when you work with a therapist who is all of those things will you feel comfortable enough to unearth and resolve your deeply ingrained inner conflicts.

-That’s why I work from a position of non-judgemental acceptance, combining a variety of Eastern and Western treatment methods to tailor the one that is most effective for you — regardless of cultural origin.
+That’s why I work from a position of non-judgmental acceptance, combining a variety of Eastern and Western treatment methods to tailor the one that is most effective for you — regardless of cultural origin.

 As a result, my clients often report feeling heard and understood, and unconditionally accepted as they are.

 Unearthing and addressing the root causes

 In fact, unconditional acceptance on my part is integral to the success of my methods.
 In order to unearth and address the root cause of your struggles, I combine two surprisingly compatible methods: one from the West (psychoanalytic psychotherapy) and one from the East (mindfulness therapy).
 While I work with many presenting symptoms such as eating disorders, anxiety, depression and relationship conflicts, the method aims to go deeper, beyond the surface symptoms.

 Psychoanalysis is an intriguing method, developed by Sigmund Freud, which uses free association to explore the connections between the conscious and unconscious.
 I invite you to speak freely and to attend to thoughts, fantasies and dreams, and I listen carefully for slips of the tongue, dreams, jokes, mistakes and other clues that might start to form a pattern.
 (Also known as ‘illuminating the trail of the repressed’, or ‘deciphering the unconscious’.)